 The pipelines UI offers a few samples that you can use to try out pipelines quickly.
 The steps below show you how to run a basic sample that includes some Python operations, but doesn’t include a machine learning (ML) workload:

-Click the name of the sample, [Sample] Basic - Parallel Join, on the pipelines UI:
+Click the name of the sample, [Sample] Basic - Parallel Execution, on the pipelines UI:

 Follow the prompts to create an experiment and then create a run.
 The sample supplies default values for all the parameters you need.
 The following screenshot assumes you’ve already created an experiment named My experiment and are now creating a run named My first run: